Chelsea, Quebec: Geography

 Chelsea is a roughly triangle-shaped municipality that includes much of the southern and eastern parts of Gatineau Park, and is bordered on the east by the Gatineau River.
-The southern border is 5 km south of Old Chelsea, the municipality historical center, and runs north to the community of Farm Point.
+The southern border is 5 km south of Old Chelsea, the municipality historical centre, and runs north to the community of Farm Point.
 Beyond Farm Point lies the municipality of La Pêche and the village of Wakefield.
 North of Old Chelsea is Camp Fortune, a popular alpine ski club 15 minutes from Downtown Ottawa.